codecrafters-io/build-your-own-redis/stage_descriptions/replication-08-fj0.md

 In this stage, we'll start implementing support for receiving a replication handshake as a master.

-### The Handshake Process (Recap)
+### Handshake (Recap)

 Up until now, we've been implementing the handshake from the replica's perspective.
 Now we'll implement the same handshake on the master side.

-As a recap, the master receives the following from the replica during the handshake process:
+As a recap, the master receives the following from the replica during the handshake:

 1. A `PING` command
 2. Two `REPLCONF` commands